abruzzi/refactoring-with-codemods/README.md

 # Refactoring with Codemods to Automate API Changes

-*Codemods are powerful tools that allow developers to automate code refactoring, particularly when handling breaking changes to APIs.
-By parsing code into an Abstract Syntax Tree (AST) and applying transformations, codemods enable precise, large-scale changes with minimal manual effort.
-This article delves into how codemods can help library developers manage breaking API changes, improve code hygiene, and reduce technical debt in large or distributed codebases.
-We’ll walk through practical examples, from simple feature toggle removals to complex React component refactorings, and discuss potential downsides of using codemods along with complementary techniques to mitigate these challenges.*
+*Refactoring is something developers do all the time—making code easier to understand, maintain, and extend.
+While IDEs can handle simple refactorings with just a few keystrokes, things get tricky when you need to apply changes across large or distributed codebases, especially those you don’t fully control.
+That’s where codemods come in.
+By using Abstract Syntax Trees (AST), codemods allow you to automate large-scale code changes with precision and minimal effort, making them especially useful when dealing with breaking API changes.
+This article looks at how codemods can help manage these challenges, with practical examples like removing feature toggles or refactoring complex React components.
+We’ll also discuss potential pitfalls and how to avoid them when using codemods at scale.*

 ## Introduction